logzilla/extras/integrations/Cisco/FirePower-eStreamer/README.md

-# Cisco FirePower FMC and LogZilla
+# LogZilla Adapter for Cisco eStreamer eNcore

 # Notes
 Use of this module requires UserTags to be enabled in LogZilla (which are enabled by default).